cannatag/ldap3/docs/manual/source/bind.rst

     if not c.rebind(user='different_user_dn', password='different_user_password')
         print('error in rebind', c.result)

-In case the credentials are invalid or if the server doesn't allow you to rebind the server *could* abruptly close the connection.
+If credentials are invalid or the server doesn't allow you to rebind the server *could* abruptly close the connection.
 This condition is checked by the ``rebind()`` method and an LDAPBindError exception will be raised if caught.

 If you want an exception raised when credentials are invalid you must use the ``raise_exceptions=True`` parameter in the Connection() definition.
 Keep